A collection of information to assist those in locating powerline arc rfi involving amateur radio licensee W4NBO (formerly AF4O)

 and go.
 The others were constant.
 My digital camera faintly picked up one of the arcs but little can be seen of the pole in the dark.

 A night vision camera maybe something to add to my growing rfi toolbox.

-present when the arc is active.
-Readings taken on 80 meter SSB for
+chance of being present when the arc is active.
+Readings taken on 80 meter SSB for consistency.

 Best Practices and notes for this hunt